How To Build A Power Outage Kit

 Heaven forbid you or a family member are injured during the emergency situation, but very frequently that is part of the challenges to be faced and prepared for.
 It’s always good to have a first aid kit close by all the time, but during a power outage, it could prove critical as you try to make a safer environment for those you love.

-Radio: a radio can be your friend as you try to stay informed during the power outage.
+Radio: a radio can be your friend as you try to stay informed during a power outage.
 Here is another item that may require batteries that work.
 I actually bought a crank radio where I can also get weather-related channels.
 I want to stay on top of what’s going on outside!

 Coats, Blankets, and Towels